katahiromz/SimpleBrowser/README.md

 # SimpleBrowser

-SimpleBrowser is a Web browser for Win32.
+SimpleBrowser is a simple Web browser for Win32 education purpose.

 It can browse Web pages and print pages out.